HelsinkiUniCollab/WeatherBasedRecommender/docs/ci-cd.md

 ## CI

-[ci.yml](../.github/workflows/ci.yml) is run automatically, when a pull request is opened or code is pushed to the main branch.
+CI pipeline [ci.yml](../.github/workflows/ci.yml) is run automatically, when a pull request is opened or code is pushed to the main branch.

 CI makes sure that both frontend and backend tests pass.